 No soft toys or plush will be accepted.

 Drop off your old batteries at Boots, which you can enter via Broadmead or The Galleries, in the bin located by the photo department on the top floor.

 You will find battery recycling bins in Lidl on the corner of Union Street and Nelson Street.
 They are located near the exit, after you’ve come through the tills.

 Not only can you recycle household batteries at Robert Dyas in The Galleries, you can also drop off all types of light bulbs and Brita water filters for recycling.

 You will find a bin in store where you can drop off your batteries and Brita filters but for safety reasons the light bulbs need to be handed in at the till.

-Sainsbury’s by M&S in Broadmead will accept your used batteries.
+Sainsbury’s in Broadmead will accept your used batteries.
 Look out for the bin by the tills.

 Recycle your mobile phone

 O2 allows you to sell your old phone (from any network) through their O2 recycle scheme.
 You can also recycle tablets, MP3s, Kindles and wearables.
 All of the phones go to O2’s recycling partners to be processed in an environmentally friendly manner.